If you’re new to real estate and preparing to make an offer on a property, you might be wondering what mortgage is best

-Ultimately, you’ll probably find the same loan programs no matter where you look, barring some of the unique offerings discussed in the prior section related to grants and state housing agencies.
+Ultimately, you’ll probably find a lot of the same loan programs no matter where you look, barring some of the unique offerings discussed in the prior section related to grants and state housing agencies.

 This means you’ll be able to get an FHA loan, USDA loan, or VA loan from most banks/lenders out there.
 The only difference might be the mortgage rates and/or lender fees.

 You should also be able to obtain a Fannie Mae HomeReady or Freddie Mac Home Possible loan from just about any lender, both of which require just three percent down when purchasing a home and come with other potential discounts.

 These individuals can guide you through the loan process and compare rates and programs from dozens of lenders at once.